Credit: @eulises74 on Instagram

 Holidays at The Lodge (Chautauqua-Allegheny)

 The Roger Tory Peterson Institute of Natural History in Jamestown, a nature center, gallery, and library dedicated to the life's work of famed ornithologist and wildlife artist Roger Tory Peterson, is decking its halls with boughs of holly, festive garland, and other trimmings for Holidays at The Lodge.
-Everyone will enjoy bird ornament decorating, fresh hot chocolate and cider, a visit from Santa Claus, and four area choirs singing holiday songs.
+Everyone will enjoy bird ornament decorating, fresh hot chocolate and cider, a visit from Santa Claus, and choral groups singing holiday classics.
 Jamestown; $5 per person and includes admission to the entire museum; free for museum members.